School of Medicine

 Professor of Pathology, of Medicine (Infectious Diseases) and, by courtesy, of Pediatrics (Infectious Diseases)

 Current Research and Scholarly InterestsDevelopment and application of molecular assays for the diagnosis and management of infectious diseases.

 Charles G. Prober, MD

-Professor of Pediatrics (Infectious Diseases) and of Microbiology and Immunology
+Professor of Pediatrics (Infectious Diseases) and, by courtesy, of Microbiology and Immunology

 Current Research and Scholarly InterestsMy research interest is in the epidemiology, pathophysiology, prevention, and treatment of infections in children.
 Much of this research has focused on viral infections, especially those caused by herpes simplex virus (HSV).
 I have conducted a number of studies concerned with the epidemiology of HSV-2 infections in pregnant women, their partners, and neonates.